 To enjoy the best rugged rambling in the central fells, visit the verdant Langdale Valley.
 Meanwhile, romantics will want to walk the Gowbarrow trail to the Aira Force waterfall, which lays bare the fresh spring landscape of William Wordsworth’s “lonely as a cloud” daffodil wanderings.

 Looking for more lowdown on the Lake District?
-Discover the area’s most beautiful places Dropdown content.
-And, while we’ve highlighted this as a top spring destination, it’s worth bearing in mind that the Lake District also offers wonderful winter walks Dropdown content.
+Discover the area’s most beautiful places.
+And, while we’ve highlighted this as a top spring destination, it’s worth bearing in mind that the Lake District also offers wonderful winter walks.

 Inspired?
 Rough Guides experts have curated a range of fully customisable trips that take the hassle out of planning, and make your UK travel experiences all the more rewarding.
-How about embracing wild adventures in Wales Dropdown content or Scotland Dropdown content?
-What about discovering historic highlights of England Dropdown content, or exploring the Pearls of Ireland Dropdown content?
-Or you could set off on a Great British road-trip Dropdown content.
+How about embracing wild adventures in Wales or Scotland?
+What about discovering historic highlights of England, or exploring the Pearls of Ireland?
+Or you could set off on a Great British road-trip.

-In addition, whenever you’re thinking of heading, there’ll be a Rough Guide Dropdown content to support you along every step of your journey.
+In addition, whenever you’re thinking of heading, there’ll be a Rough Guide to support you along every step of your journey.

 We may earn commission when you click on links in this article, but this doesn’t influence our editorial standards.
 We only recommend services we genuinely believe will enhance your travel experiences.